mysterecode/react-clothing-store-template/README.md

-# MEGANoir
+# MAGENoir

-**MEGANoir** is a beginner-friendly e-commerce project for a men's clothing store.
+**MAGENoir** is a beginner-friendly e-commerce project for a men's clothing store.
 The platform provides an easy-to-use interface for browsing, selecting, and purchasing men's apparel.
 This project is perfect for developers who want to learn or practice building e-commerce applications using React and a custom context-based state management solution.

 ---